Parents' guide to teen tampons: pros & cons explained | luna app

 what does a tampon look like

-The pros and cons of tampons
+The pros and cons of tampons for teens

 Periods & hormones

-What are tampons?
+What are tampons for teens?

 There are many types of tampons available to suit different flows.
 Some come with applicators, which can make insertion easier.